nrfconnect/sdk-nrf/doc/nrf/libraries/others/date_time.rst

    :local:
    :depth: 2

-The date-time library maintains the current date-time information in UTC format.
+The date-time library maintains the current date-time information in UTC format and stores it as Zephyr time and modem time.
 The option :kconfig:`CONFIG_DATE_TIME_UPDATE_INTERVAL_SECONDS` determines the frequency with which the library updates the date-time information.

 The information is fetched in the following prioritized order: